If you are hiring a ScrumMaster or Agile Coach, Resume keyword searches for won’t find the right person for your teams, and your organization.

 R = Required, D = Desirable

-After I had a handle on the skills, qualities, and characteristics, I considered the interactions, activities, and deliverables for the job.
-I summarized it all here:
+After I had a handle on the skills, qualities, and characteristics, I could think about the context.
+I considered the interactions, activities, and deliverables involved with the job.

 Manager(s) associated with team members